TypeORM vs Prisma (2026)

 const prisma = new PrismaClient();

-// Find with include
+// Find all admins with their published posts

-const users = await prisma.user.findMany({
+const admins = await prisma.user.findMany({

 where: { role: 'ADMIN' },

-include: { posts: { where: { published: true } } },
+posts: { where: { published: true } }

 orderBy: { createdAt: 'desc' },